the1lab/1lab/src/Order/Frame.lagda.md

 Power-frame : ∀ {ℓ} (A : Type ℓ) → Frame ℓ ℓ
 Power-frame {ℓ = ℓ} A .fst = Subsets A
-Power-frame A .snd .has-meet-slat .has-meets = Pointwise-has-meets Props-has-meets
+Power-frame A .snd .has-meets =
+  Pointwise-has-meets Props-has-meets
-Power-frame A .snd .has-meet-slat .has-top = Pointwise-has-top Props-has-top
+Power-frame A .snd .has-top =
+  Pointwise-has-top Props-has-top
 Power-frame A .snd .has-lubs =
   Pointwise-has-lubs Props-has-lubs